62 knot

 In knot theory, the 6_{2} knot is one of three prime knots with crossing number six, the others being the stevedore knot and the 6_{3} knot.
 This knot is sometimes referred to as the Miller Institute knot, because it appears in the logo of the Miller Institute for Basic Research in Science at the University of California, Berkeley.

+The 6_{2} knot can be represented with the following parametric equation: